cce-bigdataintro-1160/CEBD-1160-fall-2019-site/3-python.md

 * Python code is written in files that we'll call scripts and use the `.py` extension
 * Python scripts can be executed with a Python Interpreter, which is already installed in this classroom
 * The Python Interpreter can be invoked in two ways:
+  * We can invoke the command `python3 <my_script>.py`.
+Let's run a create a `hello-world.py` example
   * We can use a tool called Python Shell by typing `python3` on the terminal.
-This will provide us with a special shell capable of running any python commands.
-No script is required for this mode, and it's an excellent tool for quick exercises and evaluations.
+This will provide us with a special shell capable of running any python commands
-  * The other option is to invoke the command `python3 <my_script>.py`.
-Please notice that this invocation will require a script to have been created beforehand with the code you want to run.

 ### The Python Shell
 * Let's start the python shell in our terminals by typing `python3`